siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

+This page describes how configuration works in text mode from the [Command Line](https://github.com/synthetos/TinyG/wiki/TinyG-Command-Line).
+All configs on this page are also accessible in [JSON mode](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
+Well almost.
+Those few commands that apply to only one mode or the other are noted.

-**The settings on this page are for firmware version 0.97.** The version number can be found as the fv variable in the startup JSON message, or by typing $fv.
-Version 0.97 encompasses builds 412.01 - 423.xx
+**The settings on this page are for firmware version 0.97.**
+The version number can be found as the fv variable in the startup JSON message, or by typing $fv.
+Version 0.97 encompasses builds 412.01 - 435.xx and later.

 If you have an earlier version see:
 * [Configuration for Version 0.96](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)
 * [Configuration for Version 0.95](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-Firmware-Version-0.95)
 * [Configuration for Version 0.94](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-Firmware-Version-0.94-and-Earlier)

-This page describes how configuration works in text mode from the [Command Line](https://github.com/synthetos/TinyG/wiki/TinyG-Command-Line).
-All configs on this page are also accessible in [JSON mode](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
-Well almost.
-Those few commands that apply to only one mode or the other are noted.

 # Summary / Cheat Sheet
 Connect to the TinyG USB at 115,200 baud.